worldpeaceenginelabs/METAVERSE-SEED/README.md

 Cloud Atlas uses the BitTorrent strategy: peer-to-peer real-time data transfers with WebRTC, but without signal server but the public Bittorrent tracker network instead.
 A network consisting of 2 Billion users.
 One quarter of the world's population.<br><br>

+What's more on GitHub and the internet to aim for the moon of a post-scarcity, post-government society?
+Imagine dragons...!<br><br>

 # Basics

 - Location pins can be everything (Info, News, Brainstorming, Event, Petition, Crowdfunding, Live Stream, App, Game, VR Location, Live Stream, and/or game, your non-profit business, your business, everything else...) and are shared directly peer-to-peer (P2P) between users via WebRTC.